 Welcome to our school policies page.
 It's important to us to make sure Merici is a safe and nurturing place for all our students, parents, staff and community members.
 These policies outline our commitment to our community and our policies and procedures regarding our students & staff.
 You can browser the policies in alphabetical order or choose a category from the sidebar.
 Please also refer to the policies of Catholic Education Canberra & Goulburn at https://cg.catholic.edu.au/parents/policies/.

 To clarify plagiarism and dishonesty in the senior years: Year 11 and 12.
 To provide detail of the processes followed in determining and dealing with plagiarism and dishonesty.
 To ensure that appropriate documentation is provided to meet BSSS requirements.

-To outline the grounds for appeal in Years 11 and 12 To provide clear processes for registering an appeal
+To outline the grounds for appeal in Years 11 and 12 and to provide clear processes for registering an appeal.

 Effective communication is essential in our environment.
 Many avenues exist to facilitate communication within the College and with the community.
 This policy covers formal processes of communication and sets out expectations to ensure positive and effective communication in the college community.
 This policy includes communication processes between members of staff, students, parents, and the wider community and outside agencies.